MechanicalRock/mechanicalrock.github.io/_posts/2019-08-05-cognito-azuread-sso.markdown

 * If you are not getting AD groups in your token, ensure you have enabled them in the _User Attributes & Claims_ screen of your Azure Enterprise Application
 * If you get Cognito errors about redirect_uri, ensure your Cognito App Client settings _Reply URLs_ are correct (e.g. https://**your-load-balancer-address-or-domain**/oauth2/idpresponse) - note that you can include multiple reply and logout URLs by comma separating the URLs

-Once you've made this work one time, you'll find it easy to share among your team and customers in the future, and repeat over and again.
+Once you've made this work once, you'll find it easy to share among your team and customers in the future, and repeat over and again.

 ### References